 ghcr.io/nextcloud-releases/all-in-one:latest

-Note: You may be interested in adjusting Nextcloud’s datadir to store the files in a different location than the default docker volume.
+Note: You may be interested in adjusting Nextcloud’s datadir to store the files in a different location than the default Docker volume.
 See this documentation on how to do it.

-Alternatively, if port 80 and 8443 should be opened in your firewall/router and a domain is configured to point to your server, you can reach the AIO interface with a valid certificate using https://your-domain.com:8443.
+Alternatively, if ports 80 and 8443 should be opened in your firewall/router and a domain is configured to point to your server, you can reach the AIO interface with a valid certificate using https://your-domain.com:8443.

 6. Then, you should see the AIO interface:

-8. After you’ve set it up correctly, it should allow you to pass to the next step where you can configure wanted optional add-ons and the timezone and click on Start containers in order to download and start them.
+8. After you’ve set it up correctly, it should allow you to pass to the next step, where you can configure the wanted optional add-ons and the timezone, and click on „Start containers“ to download and start them.

 11. When everything is done, you should see this screen:

-12. Finally you can now open your new Nextcloud instance and log in with the given admin credentials.
+12. Finally, you can now open your new Nextcloud instance and log in with the given admin credentials.

 That’s it!
-Everything is set and ready for production! ✨
+Everything is set and ready for production.

 Nextcloud ist die erste Cloud-Plattform, die mit dem Umweltzeichen „Blauer Engel“ ausgezeichnet wurde und damit beweist, dass eine digital souveräne und grüne IT möglich ist.